New Zealand is known as the seabird capital of the world and is also home to a number of forest birds that live nowhere else on Earth.

 View information on New Zealand's native freshwater fish.

-Find out about sharks/mangō and spotted black grouper.
+Find out about sharks/mangō, spotted black grouper, sea snakes and kraits.

-Wildlife health is about ensuring wildlife are free from disease.
-Report sick or injured wildlife and share wildlife heath data.
+Wildlife health is about ensuring we have healthy and robust populations of wildlife.
+Report sick or injured wildlife and share wildlife health data.